-While London already has one of the best air quality sensor networks in the world, it still doesn’t cover the entire city, and untangling the key sources of poor air quality remains complex.
-And as we have found with our work in other areas, there can be dramatic differences from street to street and at different times of the day and year.
+Although London already has one of the best air quality sensor networks in the world, it doesn’t cover the entire city, and untangling the key sources of poor air quality remains complex.
+And, as we have found with our work in other areas, there can be dramatic differences from street to street and at different times of the day and year.
 Filling in these gaps is critical to better understanding and reducing air pollution.

-From Summer 2018, we will be working with a range of partners and stakeholders to undertake a year-long assessment of London’s air quality in unprecedented detail – using a combination of mobile and fixed sensors that will together take repeated readings from 10s of thousands of locations.
+We are working with a range of partners and stakeholders to undertake an assessment of London’s air quality in unprecedented detail – using a combination of mobile and fixed sensors that will together take repeated readings from tens of thousands of locations.

-The results from this collaboration will help inform air quality policy assessment and development.
+The results from the Breathe London collaboration will help inform air quality policy assessment and development.
 The approach will also be shared with the 96 members of the international C40 Cities network, with the ambition of improving air quality for hundreds of millions of people living in cities around the world.

 Building on Environmental Defense Fund’s air quality sensor experience in California and Texas, to deliver this project we are partnering with Google Earth Outreach, Air Monitors Ltd., The University of Cambridge, Cambridge Environmental Research Consultants, National Physical Laboratory, and King’s College London.
 The project is the result of a partnership between the Greater London Authority, C40 Cities and the Children’s Investment Fund Foundation.

-Starting in July, the team will attach 100 sensors to lampposts and buildings in some of the most polluted and sensitive parts of the city, while two dedicated Google Street View cars outfitted with air monitors will be driving across the city taking readings every 30 meters.
-Taken over the course of a year, these combined measurements will allow us to create a more detailed picture of pollution, identifying “hotspots” the existing network might miss.
-This data will help determine which actions to tackle air pollution are working best and also help explain how air quality changes due to traffic, weather and topography.
+The network includes 100 sensors attached to lampposts and buildings in some of the most polluted and sensitive parts of the city, while two dedicated Google Street View cars – outfitted with air monitors – are driving across the city taking readings every 30 meters.
+Taken over the course of a year, these combined measurements will allow us to create a more detailed picture of pollution, identifying “hotspots” that the existing network might miss.
+The collected data will help determine which actions to tackle air pollution are working best and also help explain how air quality changes due to traffic, weather and topography.

-Data provided on a new, online platform including searchable maps will show air pollution analysis for Londoners in far greater detail, helping them to understand the causes and also what can be done about them.
+A new, online platform at BreatheLondon.org – including searchable maps – will show detailed air-pollution data for Londoners, helping them to understand the causes and what can be done to mitigate the effects.
 Data from the project will also provide accurate air pollution forecasts for the coming three days, making it possible for decision makers and individuals to plan and respond to anticipated high pollution warnings.
-Ultimately, it will both help the capital tackle one of the most dangerous environmental threats to its citizens’ health and address climate change.
+Ultimately, the Breathe London data will both help the capital tackle one of the most dangerous environmental threats to its citizens’ health and address climate change.